We all know that the Dutch love their bikes, and they love cycling. However, we were a bit surprised to find out that they also love their safety.

 For the practical part of the exam, the students need to show what they have learned in the real world.
 Around the neighbourhood, there will be a designated route for the bike novices to follow.

-If all goes to plan, the successful graduates receive a diploma to show off their accomplishments. 🎓 (Just to forget everything again a few years down the line. 🙄)
+If all goes to plan, the successful graduates receive a diploma to show off their accomplishments.
+(Just to forget everything again a few years down the line, it seems. 🙄)